smartfog/fogflow/doc/en/source/performance.rst

 The above graph depicts the variation of latency over number of threads (the real time users) in case of subscription.
 The Y axis represent latency and X axis represent number of threads.
 On analysing above data, it becomes evident that with increasing number of thread the total number of requests increases.
 The throughput in contrast to the increasing number of request indicates the average performance of fogflow for Subscription requests.
 Given the fact that fogflow subscriptions are interacting with fogflow component like fogflow discovery making it reliable but adding an extra tint of time in generating response.

-**Compare the performance of FogFlow subscription and upsert API with Scorpio Broker subscription and upsert**
+**Compare the performance of FogFlow subscription and upsert API with Scorpio Broker subscription and upsert** TO compare response time of upsert API with scorpio Broker upsert API we have created 36500 entities by using different no of thread 10, 50,100, 200, 400,500.
+The following graph repersent latency on y-axis and no of thread  on x-axis.
+From the graph it is clear that for all the cases latency of FogFLow upsert API is lower than latency of Scorpio upsert APi.

 .. figure:: figures/1.2NewUpsert.png

 .. figure:: figures/1.2upsertdata.png

-The above graph depicts the performance of fogflow and scorpio broker in Upsert requests.
-The graph is plotted between latency on Y axis and number of threads on X axis.
-On analysing the data, it depicts that with increasing number of threads and in turn on increased number of total requests the throughput value also increases in case of fogflow but on same data scorpio shows lower throughput as compared to fogflow.
-Thus, the fogflow Upsert API is better performer than scorpio broker's Upsert API requests.

 .. figure:: figures/1.2Subscription.png

 .. figure:: figures/1.2SubscriptionData.png

+**To test how the performance can be scaled up with more FogFlow edge nodes **

 .. figure:: figures/1.3upsert.png